changhc/golang-viterbi/README.md

 ### Data
 Using the training data for the [First International Chinese Word Segmentation Bakeoff](http://sighan.cs.uchicago.edu/bakeoff2003/) released by [SIGHAN](http://sighan.cs.uchicago.edu/).

 Though tested with Chinese corpus, the program should work for all languages.
+Please note that all words in the training set should be separated by a single white space character.

 It also supports dictionaries for custom phrases with format `(phrase count)`.
 Count is optional, and will be filled with 1000 if not provided.